One of the requirements you need to meet whenever you apply for a Sri Lanka visa is to present a photo of yourself.

 No headwear – when you have your picture taken, make sure to lose the hat or the scarf.
 However, there is one exception.
 If your religious beliefs do not allow you to have your head uncovered, you are allowed to maintain your head covered.
 Nevertheless, your face still needs to be perfectly visible.
 Even with the scarf, your visa photo must contain your face from the bottom of your chin to the top of your forehead.

 No face gestures – you may look better with a smile on your face, but you cannot smile in your visa picture.
-In fact, you are not allowed to make any face gestures.
+In fact, you are not allowed to make any facial gestures.
 Neutral facial expression is what you must adopt.

 The bottom line is that a Sri Lanka visa photo size matters only when you apply at the consulate.
 When you apply online, not so much.
 Nevertheless, all the guidelines above must be met disregarding where you get your Sri Lanka visa from.